jadecobra/python_tdd_exercises/source/classes/classes_initializer.rst

 So far I have gone over how to define classes, attributes and methods.
 I now expand on this to show how to use classes.

-When creating a new class, we can define an initializer which is a :ref:`method<functions>` that can receive inputs to be used to customize instances/copies of the class
+When making a new class, we can define an initializer which is a :ref:`method<functions>` that can receive inputs to be used to customize instances/copies of the class

 red: make it fail
 ^^^^^^^^^^^^^^^^^